Last updated: 18 December 2020:

 Social distancing remains crucially important in stopping the spread of coronavirus.
 On-campus, you’ll see clear safety signage reminding you to maintain a safe distance from others wherever possible.

-In some instances, this will mean one-way systems, or signs limiting the amount of people in smaller spaces.
+In some instances, this will mean one-way systems, or signs limiting the number of people in smaller spaces.
 There will also be specific entrances and exits to buildings, so look out for the signs to direct you.

 Please stay aware of your surroundings and others around you.
 People with reduced mobility or who have hearing or visual impairments, for example, may navigate one-way systems differently or might not be able to see or hear you.
 Everyone who uses our campus should be able to do so with consideration and respect – giving way to others and communicating politely will help everyone get around buildings safely.